Phil Ochs: Greatest Hits: 1970

-1971–1975
+Traveling: 1971–1975

 In August 1971, Ochs went to Chile, where Salvador Allende, a Marxist, had been democratically elected in the 1970 election.
 There he met Chilean folksinger Víctor Jara, an Allende supporter, and the two became friends.
 In October, Ochs left Chile to visit Argentina.
 Later that month, after singing at a political rally in Uruguay, he and his American traveling companion David Ifshin were arrested and detained overnight.
-When the two returned to Argentina, they were arrested as they got off the airplane.
+When the two returned to Argentina, they were arrested as they left the airplane.
 After a brief stay in an Argentinian prison, Ochs and Ifshin were sent to Bolivia via a commercial airliner where authorities were to detain them.

 Ifshin had previously been warned by Argentinian leftist friends that when the authorities sent dissidents to Bolivia, they would disappear forever.
 When the airliner arrived in Bolivia, the American captain of the Braniff International Airways aircraft allowed Ochs and Ifshin to stay on the aircraft and barred Bolivian authorities from entering.
 The aircraft then flew to Peru where the two disembarked and they were not detained.
 Fearful that Peruvian authorities might arrest him, Ochs returned to the United States a few days later.

 Ochs was having difficulties writing new songs during this period, but he had occasional breakthroughs.
-He updated his sarcastic song "Here's to the State of Mississippi" as "Here's to the State of Richard Nixon", with cutting lines such as "the speeches of the Spiro are the ravings of a clown", a reference to Nixon's vitriolic vice president, Spiro Agnew—sung as "the speeches of the President are the ravings of a clown" after Agnew's resignation.Eliot, p.
-216.
+He updated his sarcastic song "Here's to the State of Mississippi" as "Here's to the State of Richard Nixon", with cutting lines such as "the speeches of the Spiro are the ravings of a clown", a reference to Nixon's vitriolic vice president, Spiro Agnew—sung as "the speeches of the President are the ravings of a clown" after Agnew's resignation.

 Ochs was personally invited by John Lennon to sing at a large benefit at the University of Michigan in December 1971 on behalf of John Sinclair, an activist poet who had been arrested on minor drug charges and given a severe sentence.
 Ochs performed at the John Sinclair Freedom Rally along with Stevie Wonder, Allen Ginsberg, David Peel, Abbie Hoffman, and many others.
-The rally culminated with Lennon and Yoko Ono, who were making their first public performance in the United States since the breakup of The Beatles.
+The rally culminated with Lennon and Yoko Ono, who were making their first public performance in the United States since the breakup of the Beatles.

 Although the 1968 election had left him deeply disillusioned, Ochs continued to work for the election campaigns of anti-war candidates, such as George McGovern's unsuccessful Presidential bid in 1972.